NotAShelf/dotfiles/README.md

 - **Media**: MPD & nncmpp
 - **Shell Prompt**: Oh My Zsh! + Powerlevel10k

-You will find my configs for Hyprland, Swaync, Waybar, wpaperd and Wofi in the `.config` directory, should you be interested.
+You will find my configs for Hyprland, Swaync, Waybar and Wofi in the `.config` directory, should you be interested.

 ---